DIY vs. Professional Remediation

-Maybe you found it yourself, or the plumber you called to fix a leak found it, or the technician servicing your HVAC unit found it, but no matter how the mold was discovered, you have it.
+Maybe you found it yourself, or the plumber you called to fix a leak found it.
+Maybe the technician servicing your HVAC unit found it.
+No matter how the mold was discovered, you have it.

 The Size of the Job

 The EPA determines the scale of mold remediation projects based on the size of the affected area.

 Most medium and all large mold problems are best left to a professional.
 Even small mold problems in hard-to-reach areas such as crawlspaces and attics are best left to professionals.
-It’s also important to keep in mind that what may appear to be a small mold problem on the surface may in fact be a large problem that extends into the wall cavity or subfloor.
+It’s also important to keep in mind that what may appear to be a small mold problem on the surface, may in fact be a large problem that extends into the wall cavity or subfloor.

 Containing the Remediation

 Anytime you’re cleaning mold, care must be taken to minimize the process’ impact on occupants and unaffected areas of the structure.
 Areas where mold will be removed should be contained using 6-mil polyethylene sheeting.
-The containment should be maintained under negative pressure and vented outdoors to prevent the spread of mold spores.
+The containment should be maintained under negative air pressure and vented outdoors to prevent the spread of mold spores.